Shooters Hill (ward)

 Shooters Hill is an electoral ward in the Royal Borough of Greenwich.
 The ward was originally created in 1965 and abolished in 1978.
 It was created again in 2002 and was revised in 2022.
 It returns councillors to Greenwich London Borough Council.

 Greenwich council elections since 2022

 There was a revision of ward boundaries in Greenwich in 2022.
 The number of councillors representing the ward was reduced from three to two.

+2026 Local Elections

+The election took place on 7 May 2026.